-During the first enrollment course, students must undergo a background check and drug screen through the approved College of Nursing vendor, Viewpoint Screening.
+During the first semester of enrollment, students must undergo a background check and drug screen through the approved College of Nursing vendor.
 Students may be subject to random checks throughout the program.
 Additional screening may be required by clinical agencies or following a student's break in enrollment.
 Negative dilute results for drug screen will require a new drug screen to be completed.

 Students are responsible for all expenses incurred for criminal background checks and drug screenings.
-Students who are not enrolled in one or more semesters must have a re-check of their background check and drug screen completed prior to re-enrollment.
+Students who are not enrolled in one or more semesters, following start of clinical coursework (anytime after taking NURS 713), must have a re-check of their background check and drug screen completed prior to re-enrollment.